basecamp/kamal/README.md

 Database adapter          sqlite3
 Database schema version   20221231233303

-# Runs Rails runner on primary server
+# Run Rails runner on primary server
 mrsk app runner -p 'puts Rails.application.config.time_zone' UTC
 ```

-### Running a Rails console on the primary host
+### Running a Rails console

 If you need to interact with the production console for the app, you can use `mrsk app console`, which will start a Rails console session on the primary host.
 You can start the console on a different host using `mrsk app console --host 192.168.0.2`.
 Be mindful that this is a live wire!
 Any changes made to the production database will take effect immeditately.

-### Inspecting
+### Running details to see state of containers

-You can see the state of your servers by running `mrsk details`.
-It'll show something like this:
+You can see the state of your servers by running `mrsk details`:

 ```
 Traefik Host: 192.168.0.1